rickvug/site_bookmarks/README.txt

 -----
 * Allow for anonymous flagging link without Sessions API available.
 * Further tweaks to the UI and code refinement.
-* Move to older version of Views 2.x API for backwards compatibility.

 COMPATIBILITY NOTES:
 --------------------